-We have also set goals to reduce our reliance on sources of non-renewable electricity, and to ensure that we offset residual carbon emissions by investing in forest restoration programmes in the Amazon, to become carbon neutral.
-We have reduced by almost half, the carbon footprint from business travel in 2021-2022 (448.4 tCO2e) compared to 2019-2020 (907 tCO2e).
-We will continue to make effort to reduce our overall carbon footprint.
+We have also set goals to reduce our reliance on sources of non-renewable electricity.
+To ensure that we offset residual carbon emissions, we have begun investing in forest restoration programmes in the Amazon, thus becoming carbon neutral.
+In 2021-2022, we reduced our business travel carbon footprint by almost half (448.4 tCO2e) as compared to 2019-2020 (907 tCO2e).
+We will continue to make efforts to reduce our overall carbon footprint.